markokajzer/discord-soundbot/README.md

 ### Building

 The bot can be installed manually, via Docker, or as an npm package.
-When not using Docker the bot needs at least **Node.js v8.0.0** or newer and **FFmpeg** for its voice functionality.
+When not using Docker the bot needs at least **Node.js v12.0.0** or newer and **FFmpeg** for its voice functionality.

+#### Running via Docker

+This is the simplest solution if you just want to run the bot, and do not have any programming experience.

++ Make sure to have Docker installed.
++ Run `docker run -e CLIENT_ID={YOUR_CLIENT_ID} TOKEN={YOUR_TOKEN} discord-soundbot`
++ To run the bot in the background use the `-d` flag.

 #### Building manually